 - Nokia Net thinks that the behaviour of the MCI HARQ operation should follow the same as the rel-12 MCI behaviour.

 - Nokia Net thinks that we should change the name of the “Dynamic Activation Time Determination” as we are not determining the activation time in this section.

 => The CR is postponed

+Not treated